HamStudy/examtools-docs/content/docs/cve/printedExamCreation.md

 ## Printing Exam Sheets for Manually Graded Exams

-Follow these instructions to print out randomly generated exams for use with a manual grading key
+Follow these instructions to print out randomly generated exams for use with a manual grading key:

 * Log into [ExamTools](https://exam.tools) using your user name and password
 * On the left navigation bar, click **Generate Exam**